Wolfgang Sartorius von Waltershausen: Gauss zum Gedächtnis

 When Gauss died in Göttingen, two individuals gave eulogies at his funeral: Gauss's son-in-law Heinrich Ewald, and Waltershausen who represented the faculty in Göttingen.

+Gauss zum Gedächtnis was translated into English as "Carl Friedrich Gauss - A Memorial" in 1966, by Gauss's great-granddaughter Helen Worthington Gauss.

 Commemorations

 The mineral Sartorite as well as the Waltershausen Glacier in Northeast Greenland 73°52′N 24°20′W were named in his honour.